Top IP Cases

 Andersen et al. v.
 Stability AI et al., No. 23-cv-00201 (N.D.
 Calif.
 Jan.
 13, 2023)

-• Further Updates: As noted in my first update on Anderson v.
+• Update: As noted in my first update on Anderson v.
 Stability, Judge Orrick dismissed all claims except for Andersen’s direct infringement claim against Stability.
 Most of the dismissals, however, were granted with leave to amend.

 Library of Congress housing the U.S. Copyright oFfice